spacebanana420/scalazip/README.md

 scalazip supports all archive formats that 7zip supports.
 This includes support for writing and reading 7zip, zip, tar, gzip, bzip2 files as well as reading rar, iso, and many more archive files.

-# Requirements & how to use

 ## Requirements

 * [7zip](https://www.7-zip.org/)
 * Scala 3

-If 7z if not in your PATH, then you need to specify a custom path to the executable
+If 7z if not in your PATH, then you need to specify a custom path to the executable (see the archive doc).

 ## How to use

-Download the code files in src and add them to your project however you wish.
+Download the library files in ```src``` and add them to your project however you wish.
 Import ```scalazip``` to use my library.

 ## Documentation